shinZoro/docFlow/README.md

 #### JSON Processing

+For Sample JSON inputs go to Sample Inputs / Json.txt , while pasting in command line make sure you paste as one line.

 ```
 You: {"invoice_id": "INV-001", "amount": 1500, "sender": "company@example.com"}
 ```

 #### Email Processing

+For Sample Email inputs go to Sample Inputs / Email.txt , while pasting in command line make sure you paste as one line.

 ```
 You: Subject: Invoice Payment Due